emccorson/onsenguide/GUIDE.md

 anything serious, you should look into a proper caching solution.
 I'd love to recommend one to you but I don't know any.
 I bet you thought I knew what I was talking about.
 Well, I've got bad news for you, budderoo.

-> The code in this section will be explained piece by piece, without showing you
-> where to add it in the existing code.
-However, the full code is shown at the
-> end of the section so you can easily copy it into your `pokemon.html` file.
-If
-> you just want to speed through this section, skip to end for the full code
-> listing.

 First off we'll define a couple of constants that will help us store the Pokemon in the right place.
 These will be used to create the keys in local storage: